Khoury College of Computer Sciences: Direct-entry master's degrees

+Established to broaden access to technology careers for students from nontechnical backgrounds, the Align master’s programs are offered across eight Northeastern campus locations and online, and in the following disciplines: computer science, cybersecurity, and artificial intelligence.
+The full-time program typically requires 2.5 years to complete and begins with bridge courses to establish foundational knowledge, followed by graduate-level coursework and paid co-op or internship experiences.

 PhD program

 The PhD program prepares students for research careers in government, industry, or academia.
-Candidates are required to take coursework in computer systems, principles of programming languages, advanced algorithms, and computation theory.
-Electives in these and other subjects are also available.
 Candidates are given a maximum of five years to complete this coursework and their doctoral thesis.
 Khoury College offers four PhD programs: